tajfutas/sicomtrace/index.md

    The TCP server port can be explicitly set with the optional fourt argument.
    Without it, no TCP/IP server will be started.

-   If the aboe com0come setup lives and the SportIdent Station is commected on COM10 and is set to baudrate 38400 then the following command connects SICOMTRACE and opens a TCP/IP server on port 7488:
+   If the above com0come setup lives and the SportIdent Station is connected on COM10 and is set to baudrate 38400 then the following command connects SICOMTRACE and opens a TCP/IP server on port 7488:

    ```bat
    SICOMTRACE COM10 38400 CNCB0 7488